This Irish hymn tune is popular in many churches.

 Now available from Melody's Music for immediate download at purchase for those in a hurry.

 This great hymn of 1875 by William H. Doane and Robert Lowry has no pedal or lever changes.
 The three page arrangement is offered in the key of C to accommodate 26 string harps (C-g)with no lever and the key of G for 26 strings (G-d) with levers.
 Suitable for pedal harps as well.
 6 pages of printable music, no fingerings. chord changes in key of G only, no cover art.
 Placed on a music stand three across, there are no page turns.

-Many of my Beginning in the Middle students learn and perform the easiest version of this Skill Building Solo in time for Christmas after 5 - 7 months of lessons.
+Many of my adult students learn and perform the easiest version of this Skill Building Solo in time for Christmas after 5 - 7 months of lessons.
 The next year they learn the longer version, doubling the length of their solo piece of repertoire.

 More information is here.